Promoting environments that foster healthy eating

 Current work by Te Mana Ora | Community and Public Health staff includes:

-- supporting schools’ edible gardens and orchards;
+- supporting education settings with their edible gardens and orchards;

 - resourcing kaiako in early childhood settings around oral health issues such as tooth-friendly kai and drinks;